'From Datacom to IoT, Enabled by Graphene'

 Director of the Swedish innovation program in graphene

 Theander is the director of the Swedish innovation program in graphene (SIO Grafen).
-She is part of the Graphene Flagships’ Innovation team and hosts the Graphene Connect series, which aims at creating new innovation projects between academia and industry.
+She is part of the Graphene Flagships’ Innovation team.

 Dr. Kari Hjelt